Multi-resolution spatio-temporal prediction with application to wind power generation: Case study: Wind speed prediction

-The \texttt{STDR}’s predictive power is assessed by performing the one-step ahead or $\eta$-unit ahead (out-of-sample) prediction at different data resolutions.
-The prediction for time index $t$ given resolution $(\kappa, \eta)$ is carried out by (i) withholding the data after $t$ from the model estimation and using the $\eta$-unit moving average of historical data before $t$ to fit the model (Fig.~\ref{fig:prediction-illustration} in Appendix~\ref{append:extra-result}); and (ii) using the fitted model to make predictions for the (hold-out) data at time $t+1$.
-Fig.~\ref{fig:pred-out-of-sample} presents examples of one-step ahead predictions of \texttt{STDR} at four different data resolutions.
-Fig.~\ref{fig:mae-out-of-sample-space} in Appendix~\ref{append:extra-result} summarize the cluster-wise MAEs for the same four data sets.
-The above results show that model \texttt{STDR} can predict wind speed accurately at the cluster-level.
-Observe that high resolution wind speeds oscillate rapidly, with significant amplitude, and increases of data resolution $(\kappa, \eta)$ will degrade the predictive accuracy significantly.
-In addition, Fig.~\ref{fig:alpha} and Fig.~\ref{fig:community-alpha} in Appendix~\ref{append:extra-result} visualize the fitted $\{\alpha_{ji}^{\kappa, \eta}\}$ for different $\kappa$ and their detected community structures using Leiden algorithm \cite{traag2019louvain}.
+The \texttt{STRL}’s predictive power is assessed by performing the one-step-ahead (out-of-sample) prediction at different data resolutions.
+The prediction for time index $t$ given resolution $\xi_i$ is carried out by (i) withholding the data after $t$ from the model estimation and using the $\xi_i^{\text{time}}$-unit moving average of historical data before $t$ to fit the model; and (ii) using the fitted model to make predictions for the (hold-out) data at time $t+1$.
+Fig.~\ref{fig:pred-out-of-sample} presents examples of one-step-ahead predictions of \texttt{STRL} at three different data resolutions over time.
+We note that the out-of-sample prediction results in Fig.~\ref{fig:pred-out-of-sample} are carried out at more than 280 time steps.
+The above results show that model \texttt{STRL} can predict wind speed accurately at the cluster level.
+Observe that high-resolution wind speeds oscillate rapidly, with significant amplitude over time and space, and increases in data resolution $\xi_i$ will degrade the predictive accuracy significantly.

-\subsection{Corrected prediction for multi-resolution data}
+\paragraph{Corrected prediction for multi-resolution data}

+The learning of model \texttt{MRSTGP} uses all the data sets at different resolutions and their predictions before time index $t$ as input to correct the wind speed prediction at the next time step $t+1$.
+Fig.~\ref{fig:ci-out-of-sample} shows four examples of corrected predictions on four data sets with different resolutions.
+The blue and red lines indicate the predictions of \texttt{STRL} and \texttt{MRSTGP}, respectively.
+The results show that the \texttt{MRSTGP} outperforms the \texttt{STRL}, particularly for the period from 180 to 250.